-I always told my B1 students that if they don’t know what to talk about and they still have some time left, they should speculate about what they think is happening and give reasons for it.
-For example, if you see a group of people, elicit and explain their emotions.
-If the picture was taken outdoors, describe the weather and the season.
-If it’s a group of tourists, guess the country!
-However, I was never quite sure how to help them remember all those things.
-A week ago, I attended a webinar Top tips for exam success and beyond: Ask us anything about A2 Key and B1 Preliminary, and one part, in particular, grabbed my attention.
+I always told my B1 students that when they’re at a loss for what to say and still have some time left, they should just make guesses about what’s going on and explain why they think that.
+Like, if they see a bunch of people, they could talk about how those people might be feeling.
+If the pic was taken outside, they could describe the weather or guess the season.
+And if it’s a group of tourists, why not take a shot at figuring out what country they’re from!
+These kinds of strategies are great B1 Speaking Practice Tips, but I was never quite sure how to help them remember all these ideas.
+Recently, I caught a webinar called Top tips for exam success and beyond: Ask us anything about A2 Key and B1 Preliminary by English with Cambridge, and there was one part that really stood out to me.

 People: Who are they making a cake for?
 What is their relationship?
 Whose birthday is it?